Police to re-check bio data of recruits in Mansehra

 -

-Police to re-check bio data of recruits in MansehraFebruary 18, 2017Print : Peshawar
+Police to re-check bio data of recruits in MansehraFebruary 18, 2017Print : National

 MANSEHRA: The police have decided to recheck the bio data of all recruits being trained at Police Training School in view of ongoing terrorism wave in the country.